 Have you heard of aussie bites?
-These oat treats packed with dried fruit, nuts, quinoa and more are the best Homemade Aussie bites which are made to copycat aussie bites from Costco– the good ole tub of Universal Bakery Aussie Bites that seem to call out to me as I walk by.
+These oat treats packed with dried fruit, nuts, quinoa and more are the best Homemade Aussie bites!
+This is a copycat recipe from a Costco product– the good ole tub of Universal Bakery Aussie Bites that seem to call out to me as I walk by.
 A gluten free version is easy to make at home!